To catch a falling robber: Introduction

 \section{Introduction}

 The game of {\it Cops-and-Robber} is a pursuit game on a graph.
 In the classical form, there is one robber and some number of cops.
-The players begin by occupying vertices, first the cops and then the robber.
+The players begin by occupying vertices, first the cops and then the robber; multiple cops may simultaneously occupy the same vertex.
 In each subsequent round, each cop and then the robber can move along an edge to an adjacent vertex.
 The cops win if at some point there is a cop occupying the same vertex as the robber.
-The {\it cop number} of a graph $G$, written $c(G)$, is the least number of cops that can guarantee winning.
+The {\it cop number} of a graph $G$, written $c(G)$, is the least number of cops that can guarantee winning (all players always know each others' positions).

 The game of Cops-and-Robber was independently introduced by Quilliot~\cite{Qui78} and by Nowakowski and Winkler~\cite{NW83}; both papers characterized the graphs with cop number $1$.
 The cop number as a graph invariant was then introduced by Aigner and Fromme~\cite{AF84}.
 Analysis of the cop number is the central problem in the study of the game and often is quite challenging.
 The foremost open problem in the field is Meyniel's conjecture that $c(G) = O(\sqrt{n})$ for every $n$-vertex connected graph $G$ (first published in~\cite{F}).
+This problem has a relatively long history.
+At present we know only that the cop number is at most $n 2^{-(1+o(1))\sqrt{\log_2 n}}$ (still in $n^{1-o(1)}$) for any connected graph on $n$ vertices.
+This result was obtained independently by Lu and Peng~\cite{lp}, Scott and Sudakov~\cite{ss}, and Frieze, Krivelevich, and Loh~\cite{fkl} using probabilistic tools.
+For evidence supporting Meyniel's conjecture, it is natural to check first whether random graphs provide easy counterexamples.
+It is known that Meyniel's conjecture passes this test for binomial random graphs~\cite{bpw, bkl, lp2, PW_gnp} and for random $d$-regular graphs~\cite{PW_gnd}: for connected graphs in these models, the conjecture holds asymptotically almost surely.
 For more background on Cops-and-Robber, see~\cite{BN11}.

-We consider a variant of the Cops-and-Robber game on a hypercube, introduced in the thesis of A.~Hill~\cite{Hil08}.
+We consider a variant of the Cops-and-Robber game on a hypercube, introduced in the thesis of Alan Hill~\cite{Hil08}.
 This variant restricts the initial positions and the allowed moves.
 The $n$-dimensional hypercube is the graph with vertex set $\{0,1\}^n$ (the set of binary $n$-tuples) in which vertices are adjacent if and only if they differ in one coordinate.
-View the vertices as subsets of $\{1,\ldots,n\}$, and let the {\it $k$th level} consist of the vertices whose size as subsets if $k$.
+View the vertices as subsets of $\{1, \dots,n\}$, and let the {\it $k$th level} consist of the $k$-sets -- that is, the vertices whose size as subsets is $k$.
+We view $\nul$ as the ``bottom'' of the hypercube and $\{1, \dots, n\}$ as the ``top'', and we say that $S$ lies {\it below} $T$ when $S \subseteq T$.